V. K. Ebrahimkunju: Achievements

 A number of State Highways were constructed including all regions of the state under Second Chandy ministry, and the final decision to widen the National highways of the state to 45 m was taken in 2014.

-Cancer Diagnosis
+Illness and death

-V. K. Ebrahim Kunju was diagnosed with multiple myeloma cancer and underwent chemotherapy.
-As per medical reports he needs further treatment.
-Doctors added that he has serious health issues and requires continuous medical care.
+Ebrahimkunju was diagnosed with multiple myeloma in November 2020 and underwent chemotherapy.
+As per medical reports he needed further treatment.
+Doctors added that he had serious health issues and required continuous medical care.

+Ebrahimkunju died at Lakeshore Hospital in Kochi, on 6 January 2026, at the age of 73.
+He had been undergoing treatment for multiple myeloma, heart failure and chronic kidney disease before his death.
+He had been admitted to hospital on 4 January following health-related complications, according to hospital authorities.

 Awards

-V. K. Ebrahim Kunju was awarded many accolades for his exemplary development works as Minister.
+Ebrahimkunju was awarded many accolades for his exemplary development works as Minister.